We're here to help! Call us 24/7 at 770-299-1677.

 Why Choose Us For Benzodiazepine Addiction Treatment?

-With so many benzodiazepine treatment programs available all across the country, why would someone choose The Summit Wellness Group?
+With so many benzodiazepine treatment programs available all across the country, why would someone choose The Summit Wellness Group in Atlanta, Georgia?

 Our On-Site Holistic Therapies

 Holistic therapies are critical in the development of healthy habits for long-term sobriety.
-These techniques work to foster overall wellness which we have seen lead to more successful recovery.
+These techniques work to foster overall wellness which we have seen lead to more successful recovery across the board.
 By treating the person as a whole instead of only focusing on individual symptom management, our clients are better equipped for continuing their recovery.

 Our Locations

-The peaceful, calming atmosphere at both of our Roswell and Atlanta facilities has been vital in each of our client’s recovery processes.
+The peaceful, calming atmosphere at both our Roswell and Atlanta facilities has been vital in each of our client’s recovery processes.
 We know that environment plays a huge role in a successful recovery.
-We want everyone to feel comfortable when they walk through our front door.
+We want everyone to feel comfortable when they walk through our front door, which is why we created the spaces to mimic that intention.

 Our Staff